snd/hinoki/README.md

 ## getting started

-in the world of hinoki an **ID** is the name for a piece of the system, a contract. building block.

-an **INSTANCE** is the value of an **ID**: it could be a function, a piece of data, an object, a library...
+in the world of hinoki an **ID** is the name for a building block of the application and an **INSTANCE** is the value of an **ID**: it could be a function, a piece of data, an object, a module, a library...

 ```javascript
 var instances = {